Menno Versteeg

+As Mav Karlo, Versteeg released the EP Reno Tapes, on March 9, 2020, and followed up later the same year with the full-length album Strangers Like Us.

+In December 2024 he released Why We Run, his first solo album credited under his own name.

 Personal life

 Versteeg is married to actress Annie Murphy.
-Versteeg collaborated with Murphy and Nick Boyd, a Hollerado bandmate, on the song “A Little Bit Alexis” performed by Murphy in the season five episode of Schitt's Creek.
+Versteeg collaborated with Murphy and Nick Boyd, a Hollerado bandmate, on the song "A Little Bit Alexis" performed by Murphy as Alexis Rose in the eighth episode of the fifth season episode of Schitt's Creek.

 In 2013, Murphy and Versteeg's Toronto apartment (on Medland Street in The Junction) burned down.